Thursday, February 25, 2010

 One of the best things about working part-time is that I have re-discovered the joys of baking.
 I haven't baked cakes and cookies for years so I have been making up for lost time these last few weeks by baking up a cookie and cake storm!
 I think that my husband and children are also enjoying this new passion for baking!
-When the kids come home from school we have been sharing stories about our day over some milk and some freshly baked cookies and biscuits.
+When the kids come home from school we have been sharing stories about our day over oatmeal cookies and a glass of milk!

 Well, my son and I have been loving the milk and we could drink it all day but my 13 year old daughter doesn't enjoy milk very much so the cookies are more of a bribe to help her drink it.
 I think she takes after my mother because Mum is not a big milk drinker either.